 Most scotch lovers will agree that a Glencairn whisky glass set is a must for any home.
 The size and shape of these nosing glasses were specially engineered to enhance the flavor notes commonly found in single malt and blended malt scotch.
 The Glencairn Glass has been recognized by numerous organizations for quality and even won the Queen’s award for innovation in 2006.

-A gorgeous complement to the caramel hues of authentic scotch, this leather wrapped whiskey cup captures the timeless feel of The Highlands.
+A handsome complement to the caramel hues of authentic scotch, this leather wrapped scotch glass captures the timeless feel of The Highlands.
 Very much inspired by classic lowball glasses, the warm band of natural leather and crisscross stitching give it something extra.
 The three-initial monogram creates a dapper executive gift.

 You’ve probably noticed that we are enamored with engraving and monograms.
 These etched scotch glasses are the epitome of regal style, from the swirling monogram to the authentic gold rim.
 The perfect choice for dinner parties and special occasions, you might want to get more than one set.

 For the ardent whisky drinker, single malt scotch represents the best of the best.
 So to enjoy top shelf choices like Glenlivet 18 Year, or The Balvenie 15 Year, you want to really dive in and explore the complexities.
 This is the best single malt scotch glass because you can lower the temperature of the spirit with the stainless steel chilling ball without dilution.
 The tulip shape is engineered for swirling and opening up the aromas, which then funnel to the top for your nosing pleasure.

 More experienced tasters and drinkers always arrive at their favorite scotch.
 If you always serve the same variety, why not track down something as unique as the liquor you are enjoying?
 A special edition tulip shaped scotch glass with your initials engraved on the side is definitely a signal to your guests that you only serve the finest.